geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 ### Spring Upgrade

-The second internal change for this release of GeoServer in an upgrade to the Spring Framework used to wire the internals of GeoServer together.
+The second internal change for this release of GeoServer is an upgrade to the Spring Framework used to wire the internals of GeoServer together.

 While this should not result in any change to functionality, it has resulted in quite a lot of carefult quality assurance and testing to ensure everything is still connected and works as intended.